grzegorzmazur/yacas/docs/glossary.rst

   string
-    A string is an atom with character string value, for example, {"abcd"}.
-Individual characters of the string can be accessed using the {[]} operation.
+    A string is an atom with character string value, for example, ``"abcd"``.
+Individual characters of the string can be accessed using the ``[]`` operation.
 Some string manipulation functions are supported.

     .. seealso:: :func:`String`, :func:`StringMid'Get`,
                  :func:`StringMid'Set`

   syntax
-    {Yacas} uses an infix syntax similar to C or Fortran.
+    Yacas uses an infix syntax similar to C or Fortran.
 However, the syntax is entirely user-defined and very flexible.
 Infix, prefix, postfix operators can be defined, as well as "bodied" functions.
 This allows to write mathematical expressions more